0ut5ider/Eagle_Scanner_Misc/Metashape workflows/readme.md

 ### Import trajectory file
 - Use space delimiter
-- The columns in the trajectory file are TimeStamp, x, y, z, (and rotations, which willnot be used).
+- The columns in the trajectory file are TimeStamp, x, y, z, (and rotations, which will not be used).
 Make sure the Metashape columns line up with the columns in the file.
 The Metashape defaults should be good.
 - Make sure "Start import at row" is set to 2.
 - The coordinate system should be "Local Coordinates"